Cycling Clothing - bike shorts,

 at this time.

 Nice Goal for Cyclists: The Tour de

-France is an annual multiple stage bicycle race primarily held in France,
+France is an annual multiple stage bicycle race primarily held in France, while

-Grand Tours (the Giro d'Italia and the Vuelta a España), it consists of 21 stages over a little
+(the Giro d'Italia and the Vuelta a España), it consists of 21 stages over a little

 more than 3 weeks.
 The race was first organized in 1903.
+Traditionally, the

-changes each year, the format of the race stays the same with the appearance of time trials, the passage
+the format of the race stays the same with the appearance of time trials, the passage

 through the mountain chains of the Pyrenees and the Alps, and the finish on the

 Champs-Élysées in Paris.
 The modern editions of the Tour de France consist

 of 21 day-long segments (stages) over a 23-day period and cover around 3,500 kilometres

 (2,200 mi).
 The race alternates between clockwise and counterclockwise circuits

 of France.
 Obviously not a race for those of you that are mountain bikers

 (unless you enjoy both types of biking).